-Although many tourism business or organisations won't be able to organise formal crisis management exercises (mock crises), this session will cover the basic elements of formal exercises so that participants understand what purpose they can serve, and will then concentrate on informal exercises which even a small tourism business will be able to conduct.
+Although not every destination will have the capability to organise formal crisis management exercises (mock crises), they are very useful in preparedness and should be conducted if possible.
+Advise participants that the session will cover the basic elements of formal exercises, and will then concentrate on informal exercises which each destination will be able to conduct.

-The fundamental purpose of training and exercising is to improve the capacity of tourism related businesses to respond efficiently and effectively in times of crisis.
+The fundamental purpose of training and exercising is to improve the capacity of tourism destinations to respond efficiently and effectively in times of crisis.

-- ◆ Crisis management exercises can: ◆
+Crisis management exercises can:

 - reveal planning weaknesses

 - expose resource gaps

 - clarify roles and responsibilities

 - improve individual performances

 - build confidence

 - develop proficiency

 - test plans, systems and procedures

-- foster cooperation between tourism operators and tourism organisations
+- foster cooperation between tourism operators and tourism organisations.

-Exercises provide the opportunity for personnel to work together and to develop an understanding of how others operate, their priorities and systems, and to develop an effective working relationship. •
+Importantly, exercises provide the opportunity for personnel to work together and to develop an understanding of how others operate, their priorities and systems, and to develop an effective working relationship. •

-Advise participants that there are two basic forms of exercises: •
+Advise participants that there are two basic forms of exercises: ⊙

 - Discussion exercises a situation and crisis management problems for participants to address.
-Needs a skilled facilitator and is a very effective and cost efficient method - Functional exercises allow participants to practise information processing, resource management and decision-making skills in a crisis operations centre environment.
+Needs a skilled facilitator and is a very effective and cost efficient method. - Functional exercises allow participants to practise information processing, resource management and decision-making skills in a crisis operations centre environment.
 These test the management of events.

 Explain that both types of exercises are useful.
+Advise participants to consider alternating the two types of exercises.

 Discuss which other government and community agencies should be involved in crisis exercises.
-Emphasise that they should be multi-agency exercises involving those agencies likely to be involved in a crisis affecting tourism in a community.
-Those agencies may be encouraged to fund and organise crisis management exercises for a tourism business or may be prepared to conduct multi-agency exercises to which tourism business are invited as participants or observers.
-Tell participants that it's worth their while to consider all the options available for exercises.
+Emphasise that they should be multi-agency exercises involving those agencies likely to be involved in a crisis affecting a tourism destination.
+Those agencies may be encouraged to fund and organise crisis management exercises for destinations.